haiiliin/quarto-template/paper.md

 # Features

-- Write academic papers in markdown, focus on the content rather than the formatting.
+- Write academic papers in markdown, focusing on the content rather than the formatting.
 See [Quarto documentation](https://quarto.org/docs/guide/) for more information.
-- Export to html, docx, and pdf formats using the Quarto document system (`make paper`).
+- Export to html, docx, and pdf documents using the Quarto document system (`make paper`).
 - Make releases with markdown, tex, docx, and pdf documents archived (`make release-<tag>`).
 Generate a diff file compared with a previous release using latexdiff (`make diff previous=<previous-tag> current=<current-tag>`).
 - Publish the HTML version of the paper to the web using GitHub Pages.